A Continuous Lean is an American lifestyle blog covering anything from interior to fashion design. Their motto: Keep it simple. More good, less bad.

 Adidas AG, German-based sports company and manufacturer.
 It consists of the Reebok sportswear company, TaylorMade-adidas golf company and Rockport.
 Besides offering a huge variety of sports footwear, the company also sells other sports related products such as sportswear, sport bags and accessories.
 The parent company of the Adidas Group is the largest sportswear manufacturer in Europe.

-Gaby Aghion, Egypt-born, French fashion designer, born in 1921.
+Gaby Aghion, Egypt-born, French fashion designer, lived from 1921 to 2014.
 Aghion established her own fashion label called 'Chloé' in 1952 in Paris, France.
 She's been credited to have invented the phrase 'Prêt-a-Porter' which means 'Ready to wear' in English.
 Aghion remained the brand's Creative Director until 1985, when 'Chloé' was sold to the Richemont Group.
 Today, 'Chloe's' collection is diversified in ready-to-wear, children's wear, accessories and fragrances.

 Alber Elbaz, Moroccan-born Israeli fashion designer, born in 1961.
-He is best known for his role as the creative director of the French fashion house Lanvin since October 2001.
+He was best known for his role as the creative director of the French fashion house Lanvin from 2001 until 2015.
 Back in 1998, Elbaz started creating ready-to-wear women's clothing for Yves Saint Laurent.
 He quickly became the head designer of the fashion house when Saint Laurent retired.

 Alexis Bittar, American jewelry designer, born 1968 in Brooklyn, New York.
 During his study Alexis made his money by selling antique jewelry and vintage clothing on the streets of Lower Manhattan.
 At age 22, he decided to design his own line of costume jewelry, influenced by the antique collectible he grew up around.
 In 2004, Bittar opened his first jewelry boutique, located in SoHo, New York.